JBLanier/stratego_env/README.md

 # Stratego Env
 Multi-Agent RL Environment for the Stratego Board Game (and variants)

-Stratego Gym provides a gym-like interface for the 2-player, zero-sum, imperfect-information game, Stratego, its smaller variants like Barrage, and toy-sized versions of the game.
+Stratego Env provides a gym-like interface for the 2-player, zero-sum, imperfect-information game, Stratego, its smaller variants like Barrage, and toy-sized versions of the game.

 # Installation
 Tested with python 3.6